GPUEngineering/GPUtils/README.md

 auto z = DTensor<double>::parseFromTextFile("path/to/my.dtensor")
 ```

-If necessar, you can provide a second argument to `parseFromTextFile` to specify the order in which the data are stored (the `StorageMode`).
+If necessary, you can provide a second argument to `parseFromTextFile` to specify the order in which the data are stored (the `StorageMode`).

 ## 2. Cholesky factorisation and system solution